yeopee2/ABAW6_ERI/README.md

 ## Reported Results

-The related paper reports a **mean PCC score of 0.3254** on the official validation set for the ERI estimation challenge.
+The paper reports a **mean PCC score of 0.3254** on the official validation set for the ERI estimation challenge.

 The reported comparison is: